 You will need a bite guard if you play certain types of sports that can potentially cause damage to your teeth or gums.
 In fact, many contact sports leagues actually require bite guards for participation.
 Two common examples of sports that may require a bite guard include football and martial arts.
 Both children and adults can benefit from wearing bite guards during sports play.

 You will also need a bite guard if you grind or clench your teeth at night.
 This is known as bruxism and it is an extremely destructive behavior.
 Over time, bruxism can cause premature enamel wear, dental erosion, damage to the teeth such as chips or cracks, and problems with your jaw joint.
 To prevent these things from happening, your dentist will fit you the necessary bite guard.

-If you believe you may need a mouthguard for sports or bruxism, schedule a consultation with your Lakewood Ranch dentist today.
+If you believe you may need a mouthguard for sports or bruxism, schedule a consultation with your Bradenton dentist today.